How to Buy Stellar Lumens (XLM)

 The London-based veteran cryptocurrency exchange has been around since 2013 and offers a fast & convenient way to purchase Stellar Lumens.

-As opposed to most other options, CEX can accept deposits via a credit card, debit card, SEPA and wire transfer.
+CEX.IO is a versatile Stellar exchange that supports multiple deposit methods.
+CEX can accept deposits via a credit card, debit card, SEPA and wire transfer.
 You can read my full review of CEX.IO here.

 Buy Stellar Lumens through Coinbase